Discussion of Results and Further Testing

 The blasts are somewhat unexpected in patients with a low white blood cell count because they are usually associated with acute leukemias and high white cell counts.
-Also, the whole blood picture, except for the blasts, is that of pancytopenia seen in aplastic anemia.
+Also, except for the blasts, the whole blood picture is that of pancytopenia seen in aplastic anemia.

 However, the poikilocytosis, anisocytosis, macrocytosis, low counts in three cell lines, and immature red cells all point to Myelodysplastic Syndrome (MDS).
 MDS is a clonal myeloid disorder in which cells of myeloid origin, especially the erythrocytes, do not mature properly.
 This is known as ineffective and disordered erythropoiesis, leading to anemia and dysplastic red blood cells.